evandough/kodekloud-notes/linux-journey/NOTES.md

 # Linux Notes & Resources

+# Basic Linux Command Syntax
+`command [options] [arguments]`

+	- command – The name of the program or built-in shell command.

+	- [options] – Modifiers that change the behavior of the command (usually prefixed with - or --).

+	- [arguments] – Targets of the command (files, directories, users, etc.).

 # Helpful Commands
+- `sudo` - Means "superuser do" | temporarily gives you administrator (root) privileges to run a specific command.
+This is essential because many system-level tasks — like installing software, changing system settings, or adding users require root access
 - `echo` - This command prints text to the termial or writes to a file
 - `nano` - Opens a file in the Nano text editor
   - ex. `nano wp.config` opens the `wp.config` text editor